-Feminism, it’s the box I don’t feel brave enough to tick.
+Feminism, the box I don’t feel brave enough to tick.

-I read about everyday sexism, the gender pay gap, FGM, sexual assault, gender stereotypes, and I feel.
+I read about everyday sexism, the gender pay gap, FGM, sexual assault, gender stereotypes… and I feel.
 I truly feel.
-I am inspired by Michelle Obama, Emma Watson, Malala Yousafzai, as they provide a voice for women across the globe.
-I have committed to raising my daughter with an understanding that boys can wear dresses and girls can play football, with an expectation to be treated as her male peers.
-I feel saddened, angry and motivated by the current state of affairs regarding the difference in opportunities between men and women.
-I am strong in my belief in the equality of all genders, yet, for some reason, I can’t identify as a feminist.
+I am inspired by a multitude of strong women, Emma Watson, Michelle Obama, Chimamanda Ngozi Adichie, Malala Yousefzai, as they provide a voice for women across the globe.
+I have committed to raising my daughter with an understanding that boys can wear whatever the hell they want and girls can play football, with an expectation to be treated as her male peers are.
+I feel saddened, angry and motivated by the current state of affairs regarding the difference in opportunities between men and women and I am strong in my belief in the equality of all genders, yet, for some reason I can’t identify as a feminist.